cardano-scaling/hydra/docs/docs/tutorial/index.md

 <details>
 <summary>Other installation options</summary>

-There are other ways to acquire and run the Cardano, Mithril, and Hydra nodes which might be better suited depending on your environment:
+Explore alternative methods for acquiring and running the Cardano, Mithril, and Hydra nodes, depending on your environment:

-- Docker containers are published regularly,
+- Docker containers are published regularly.
-- Some projects provide system-level packages for installation and/or pre-built binaries for various platforms,
+- Some projects provide system-level packages for installation and/or pre-built binaries for various platforms.
 - Building from source is always an option.

-Please check-out each project's GitHub pages for more options.
+Please check out each project's GitHub pages for more options.

 </details>

 ## Step 1: Connect to Cardano

-The Hydra Head protocol a connection to the Cardano layer one network to verify and post protocol transactions in a trustless way.
-Hence, the first step is to set up a `cardano-node` on a public testnet.
-Using Mithril, we can skip synchronizing the whole history and get started quickly.
+The Hydra Head protocol requires a connection to the Cardano layer-one network to verify and post protocol transactions in a trustless way.
+Start by setting up a `cardano-node` on the public testnet.
+With Mithril, you can skip synchronizing the whole history and get started quickly.

-We will be using the `mithril-client` configured to download from `preprod` network to download the latest blockchain snapshot:
+Download the latest blockchain snapshot using `mithril-client` configured for the `preprod` network:

 ```shell
 mithril-client cardano-db download latest